lovnishverma/NIELIT-StudentHub-2026/README.md

 - Syeda et al. (2025) - *Cost-Efficiency of Serverless Approaches*

 ### 🌟 Community
-Special thanks to all students who tested v1.5 and provided feedback on the performance improvements.
+Special thanks to all students and faculty who tested v1.5 and provided feedback on the performance improvements.

 ---